TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 62/Psalms 62.7.md

 ---

-With God is my salvation and my glory: The rock of my strength, and my refuge, is in God.
+With God is my salvation and my honor.
+The rock of my strength, and my refuge, is in God.